Na3NTA - information sheet

 Key health and ecological effects (hazard)

-- To identify health effects information, international and national reports were considered.
-This included assessments by the European Union, the European Commission’s Scientific Committee on Consumer Safety, the Australian Government and the Government of Canada.
+- To identify health effects information, international and national reports were reviewed.
+This included a risk assessment for Na3NTA through the European Union, as well as the Screening Assessment for the Challenge - Nitrilotriacetic acid (NTA) and the Canadian Drinking Water Quality Guideline for NTA by the Government of Canada.

-- The International Agency for Research on Cancer has classified Na3NTA as "possibly carcinogenic to humans”.
-Effects on the development of pre-cancerous lesions progressing to tumor formation in the urinary system were considered to be critical effects in this screening assessment.
+- The International Agency for Research on Cancer has classified Na3NTA as "possibly carcinogenic to humans".
+Based on laboratory studies, development of pre-cancerous lesions progressing to tumor formation in the urinary system were considered to be critical effects in the screening assessment.

 - According to information considered under the ERC Approach, this substance was identified as having a low ecological hazard potential.